alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - ernie.baidu.com
 - deepseek.com
 - grok.com and x.ai
+- you.com

 Referrals from LLMs differ from many other external sources.
 Some LLM interfaces operate through mobile apps or embedded environments that do not reliably pass referrer information to the browser.
+They may also strip the referrer entirely for privacy reasons.
+In these cases, the visit will often be recorded as "Direct" traffic.
 As a result, this exploration will under-represent the true volume of LLM-influenced visits.
 It captures only visits where a referral can be identified.

 This exploration also only measures visits where a user clicked through to your site.
 It does not capture content that may have been summarised or paraphrased within an LLM response without generating a visit.